Varun08galactico/Hello/README.md

 # Hello
-its a repository that is created bt me fpr the first time
+its a repository that is created for the first time